gkyle/enhance/README.md

 The application will work with discrete GPUs or on CPU.
 Model performance is significantly improved when running with a discrete GPU.

-TODO: MacOS is supported, but help is needed to:
-- Validate “mps” compatibility.
-- Tune Lightroom plug-in

-TODO: Validate ROCM support and provide an relevant install instructions.
+TODO: Validate hardware support for Intel and AMD GPUs.

 ## Installation and Usage
-Clone this repository or download the zip and uncompress on your system.
+Clone this repository or [download the zip](https://github.com/gkyle/enhance/archive/refs/heads/main.zip) and uncompress on your system.

 Navigate to the download location and run the appropriate command for your operating system.